DjAntaki/little-network-toolkit/README.md

 - Parse csv to networkx and networkx to csv
 - Parse networkx graph to html file using layout functionnalities from cytoscape 2.7.10
-- Save that networkx graph to png
+- Save a networkx graph to png
 - Can create a gif from a list of networkx graph

 ## Documentation